S-E-Team-3-Proton/Team-3-Photon/README.md

 - Interactive UI with a team selection system
 - Gradient backgrounds and button-based navigation
 - Error handling for database operations
+- Displays Codename of player on the player entry screen after entering information